MonaSolutions/MonaServer/doc/api.rst

 onConnection(client,...)
 =============================

 Call on a new client connection.
-First argument is a client object (see *client* object description above), and following multiple arguments are AMF parameters given to *NetConnection:connect(address:String, ... parameters)* converted in LUA_ types (see *AMF and LUA types conversion* part of `Server Application`_ page to know how AMF/LUA_ conversion works).
+First argument is a client object (see *client* object description above), and following arguments depend on the protocol (see `Specific Protocol functionalities`_).

 Finally you can return a table result to add some informations on connection (always with *AMF and LUA types conversion*, see `Server Application`_ page):